 My head hurts when I think about the Big Bang – the moment when the universe started.
 How did something come out of nothing?
 Is there a beginning to time?
 Is there a multiverse?
-Well, I didn’t quite get the definitive answers to these questions when I attended a lecture by Professor Andy Parker, the head of Cambridge University’s particle physics department, but I did learn what the Big Bang sounded like!
+I recall a conversation I had with Cambridge University Professor on the topic.
+He wasn’t able to answer all my questions – at least not in way that was satisfying to me, but he did show me what the Big Bang sounded like!

 Apparently, the sound can be extracted from the cosmic radiation that has been with us since the Big Bang.
 I was expecting to hear the most dramatic explosive noises, but it sounds more like a robotic hum.
 It’s a bit disappointing, actually.
 You can listen to it here.